dalager/graphedexcel/README.md

 `--no-visualize` will skip the visualization step and only print the summary (faster)

 `--keep-direction` will keep the direction of the graph as it is in the excel file, otherwise it will be simplified to an undirected graph (slower)

+`--open-image` will open the generated image in the default image viewer (only on Windows)

 ## Sample output